cosmic-frey/Kiroween-Hackathon/README.md

 ### From the [Kiroween Webpage:](https://kiro.dev/blog/kiroween-2025/)

-"The challenge is to build a working app using Kiro, inspired by a set of spooky categories to get you in the Halloween spirit.
+**"** The challenge is to build a working app using Kiro, inspired by a set of spooky categories to get you in the Halloween spirit.
 We wanted to keep these open-ended so you can build what excites you the most, and inspiring enough to bring out some really cool and unique app ideas:
 - **Resurrection:** Bring your favorite dead technology back to life.
 Reimagine obsolete tech with today’s innovations or solving tomorrow's problems.
 - **Frankenstein:** Stitch together a chimera of technologies into one app.
 Bring together seemingly incompatible elements to build something unexpectedly powerful.
 - **Skeleton Crew:** Build a skeleton code template lean enough to be clear but flexible enough to support various use cases.
 Show us its versatility with two distinct applications from your foundation.